bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Ceaser, web animation tools website." />
 </p>

-What I used to create those is this little web tool called **Ceaser**, it&apos;s an animation tool.
+What I used to create those is this little web tool called <b>Ceaser</b>, it&apos;s an animation tool.
 And you can see here, linear animation.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 370. linear, easing animation tool website (220) ~~~~~~~~~~~~~~~~~~~~~-->